Cummings & Kennedy

 Can I Continue to Drive Before & After a DWI Trial?

 As we just mentioned, your driver’s license may be suspended for up to four years after a DWI.
 However, there may be options that allow you to drive.
 You may be able to attain a provisional license which gives you the right to drive in certain circumstances.
-Provisional licenses include temporary licenses, as well as a pretrial limited licenses.
+Provisional licenses include temporary licenses, as well as a pretrial limited license.
 A provisional license may enable a driver to go to and from work or school.
 You must act quickly after a DWI charge in order to attain a provisional license.
 Get in touch with a criminal DWI defense attorney right away to improve your chances of attaining a provisional license.
 You may be able to attain a provisional license after 10 days after a conviction.

 Could My Breath Test Be Wrong?